 Consumers and health professionals are inundated with the latest and greatest core strengthening exercises and many injuries are occurring in the name of fitness.
 The inner core musculature has been well researched (Hodges, et al) and is known to automatically be recruited just prior to active movement in the healthy individual who has not sustained an injury to the trunk.
 It is of utmost importance for the health care professional to have the skill to teach and explain basic core activation, recognize compensatory movement patterns and progress core exercises in order to safely rehab their client.
+This is especially true for the woman after childbirth.
+(Read more of Deborah’s published work on pregnancy at ResearchGate.)

 Open to PT, PTA, OT, OTA & AT and other health care providers with the approval of instructor.